-- 1. IPC Athletics World and Regional Record can only be achieved at IPC Athletics Recognised Competitions (see Chapter 1.1) by an eligible athlete (or athletes in the case of a relay event) holding a: - a) Sports Class Status of Confirmed (C), or; - b) Sports Class Status of Review (R), if a decision is taken by the IPC Athletics Classification Panel, and recorded on the athlete's IPC Athletics Classification Card, that the Review Status is allocated due to: - (i) The progressive nature of impairment, or; - (ii) Impairment of fluctuating nature, or; - (iii) A maturity review process. - 2.
+- 1. World Para Athletics World and Regional Record can only be achieved at World Para Athletics Recognised Competitions (see Chapter 1.1) by an eligible athlete (or athletes in the case of a relay event) holding a: - a) Sports Class Status of Confirmed (C), or; - b) Sports Class Status of Review (R) with a Fixed Review Date which is after the date when the record was achieved. - 2.
 Except for Field Events conducted as provided in Chapter 3.2.5.1, no performance set by an athlete will be recognised if it has been accomplished during a mixed competition. - 3.
-The following categories of Records are accepted by IPC Athletics: World and Regional Outdoor Records. - 4.
+The following categories of Records are accepted by World Para Athletics: World and Regional Outdoor Records. - 4.
 An athlete (or athletes in case of a relay event) who sets a Record must have been eligible to compete under these Rules and Regulations, the other provisions of these Rules and Regulations have been duly observed, and must have been under the jurisdiction of an IPC Member. - 5.
-The IPC Athletics Technical Delegate, if appointed to IPC Athletics Recognised Competitions (see Chapter 1.1), shall be responsible for ratifying that all of the IPC Athletics procedural requirements were fulfilled. - 6.
-When a performance equals or better an existing Record, the national governing body where the performance was set shall collect together, without delay, all the information required for the ratification of the Record by IPC Athletics.
-No performance shall be regarded as a Record until it has been ratified by IPC Athletics.
-The national governing body should immediately inform IPC Athletics of its intention to submit the performance.
+The World Para Athletics Technical Delegate, if appointed to World Para Athletics Recognised Competitions (see Chapter 1.1), shall be responsible for ratifying that all of the World Para Athletics procedural requirements were fulfilled. - 6.
+When a performance equals or better an existing Record, the national governing body where the performance was set shall collect together, without delay, all the information required for the ratification of the Record by World Para Athletics.
+No performance shall be regarded as a Record until it has been ratified by World Para Athletics.
+The national governing body should immediately inform World Para Athletics of its intention to submit the performance.
 Note: The national governing body herein these Rules and Regulations refers to the authorized body responsible for sending the Athletes to the respective event.
-This could be a National Paralympic Committee or the National Athletics Federation or the body responsible for para-athletics in the country.
+This could be a National Paralympic Committee or the National Athletics Federation or the body responsible - for para-athletics in the country.7.
+The submitted performance shall be better than or equal to the existing Record for that event as accepted by World Para Athletics.
+If a Record is equalled, it shall have the same status as the existing Record.

-- 7. The submitted performance shall be better than or equal to the existing Record for that event as accepted by IPC Athletics.
-If a Record is equalled, it shall have the same status as the existing Record. - 8.
-The Official Record Application Form of IPC Athletics shall be completed and dispatched to the IPC Athletics Office within thirty (30) days of a record being achieved.
-Forms are available, on request, from the IPC Athletics Office, or may be downloaded from the IPC Athletics website.
+8. The Official Record Application Form of World Para Athletics shall be completed and dispatched to the World Para Athletics Office within thirty (30) days of a record being achieved.
+Forms are available, on request, from the World Para Athletics Office, or may be downloaded from the World Para Athletics website.

-Note: The record application form is required for performances achieved at IPC Athletics Approved Competition (see Chapter 1.1).
+Note: The record application form is required for performances achieved at World Para Athletics Approved Competition (see Chapter 1.1).